History of College football in Timeline

 1957: Ohio State Wins National Title

-1958: NFL Championship Game Success Impacts College Football Popularity
+1958: NFL Championship Popularity

 In 1966, rugby league introduced a four-tackle rule based on Camp's early down-and-distance rules.

-1970: Number of Major Bowl Games
+1970: Eight Major Bowl Games

-By 1970, there were still only eight major college bowl games.
+In 1970, there were still only eight major college bowl games.

-1972: Change to a six-tackle rule in rugby league
+1972: Rugby league changes to six-tackle rule

-1976: Number of Bowl Games
+1976: Eleven Major College Bowl Games

 1984: Supreme Court Rules Against NCAA